Web Server

 hostname

 resolves to (both IPv4 and IPv6 depending on the resolved IPs) at port 19997.
 Only badges will be accessible on this port. - All IPv6 IPs at port 19996.
-Only metric streaming requests from other Netdata agents will be accepted on this port.
-Only encrypted streams will be allowed (i.e. child nodes also need to be configured for TLS.
+Only metric streaming requests from other Netdata Agents will be accepted on this port.
+Only encrypted streams will be allowed (i.e., Children also need to be configured for TLS).

 - All the IPs